Setup the Automation Connector for Power Platform

 - Copy the

 Secret Valuevalue (be careful, it will only be shown once), and keep it as we're gonna reuse it later.
-You can temporarily paste it here:

 You should use the